-Coming soon -we are opening a new wellbeing centre in March in Irvine to promote overall wellbeing, meantime here’s an audio link to one our practices called Energising breath .
-I’ve also included this short mini relaxation technique to help promote your wellbeing.
+Here is an audio link to one of our practices to help ground you in the present moment called Senses Practice .
+We have also included this short mini relaxation technique to help promote your wellbeing.
 This technique is a combination of several techniques, taking the best of each to help create one effective strategy.
 It takes advantage of progressive relaxation, which involves calming each muscle group one at a time by concentrating on a feeling.
 Remember, you need to commit to it for it to work, and dont expect massive changes right away.
 It takes some time for this to become natural, just see if you can try it for a few minutes a day.
 It starts with the following steps:

 - Close Your Eyes- Start by breathing in slow and deep with your eyes closed, using your entire body, you want to fill your stomach first and your chest second, and you want to breath slowly both in and out.
 When you have filled up your lungs, hold for a few seconds before you exhale.
 Breathe in through your nose and breathe out perhaps out through your lips, almost like you’re whistling.
 It’s a good idea to practice this type of breathing for a while to get used to it before moving onward.
 Once you feel your breathing is under control, move forward to get on with what you need to do.